dataframing/dataframing.github.io/_books/1-EDA.md

 website: "https://leanpub.com/exdata"
 ---

-This ebook is pretty cheap (read: $0) and offers a great insight into how to approach datasets through an exploratory lens.
+This ebook is pretty cheap (read: [$0 on EasyPub]({{page.website}})) and offers a great insight into how to approach datasets through an exploratory lens.
 The book covers both practical and principle when it comes to exploring a dataset, including:

 - building and understanding the principle behind exploratory graphs